Easy recipes from around the World, including Great British classics, dinners and snacks

 Baked fig with goat cheese, pistachios and balsamic.
 Pictured in a foil parcel.

-Here's another baked fig and goat cheese recipe you will love. 😋
+Here's another baked fig and goat cheese tart you will love. 😋

 Have you tried this recipe?
 Please leave a ⭐️⭐️⭐️⭐️⭐️ star rating in the recipe card below!